Chapter 8 Constructions and Idioms

 count(word, sort = T)

-, this should be simple.
-Also, because we have created the word frequency list of the corpus, we can include the frequency of the collexeme in our table as well.
+With the earlier pattern-based data frame, apple_qilai, this should be simple.
+Also, because we have created the word frequency list of the corpus, we can include the corpus frequency of X in the same data frame as well.

 ## Joint frequency table